-Avivo ArtWorks supports working professional artists living with mental illness as they create art, build community, and fight stigma around mental illness.
+Avivo ArtWorks supports artists living with mental illness as they create art, build community, and fight stigma around mental illness.
 Through a community-focused and recovery-based approach, ArtWorks offers a multi-faceted art studio and programming that help artists set and reach their professional goals.
 Goals include making new art, connecting with other artists, and accessing exhibition and grant opportunities.
 The program also organizes projects to achieve its mission – to challenge stigma and raise mental health awareness.
 The program is located in Minneapolis and is part of Avivo’s community support program (CSP).

 Avivo ArtWorks has three components:

 We offer art-based, wellness-focused services to all members of our Avivo Community Support Program-Minneapolis, which specializes in serving adults living with serious and persistent mental illness.
 The program’s art studio is open to CSP members at specified times during the week, usually early and late afternoons, for two to three hours.
 Our Open Studio hours are Mondays and Thursdays 12:30-4:15PM and Fridays 11AM-1PM.

 Members use the studio space to create new artwork and socialize with other artists.
 Members may also participate in other programming such as art workshops, activities, specialized peer support, and outings.

 In addition to studio time, Avivo ArtWorks offers career support for artists.
 Staff members get to know you, your work, and assist with setting goals and/or develop your artistic voice.
 This includes writing an artist resume, statement, and artist’s bio.
 We also help with applying for grants and exhibitions and developing an online presence.